conestack/plumber/README.rst

         <class 'Plumbing'>

-docstrings of classes, methods and properties
+Docstrings of classes, methods and properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Normal docstrings of the plumbing declaration and the behavior classes, plumbed